This M1 Finance review was last updated on 01/01/2021.

 Now that’s in the past.
 M1 Finance is FREE.

 The biggest con now is that it takes a little bit of time to acclimate to Pie investing.
 Experienced investors may not like this kind of interaction.
-You can’t simply buy or sell like you’re used to.
+You can’t simply buy and sell stocks like you can at a traditional online brokerage.
 DRIP (dividend reinvestment plan) investors or former Loyal3 customers will feel more at home, but with far more capabilities.

 Also, the once-a-day batch trading process does not allow for real-time pricing.
 As I mentioned, this platform isn’t for frequent traders.
-There are no market or limit orders.
-Just the batch sales and purchases.
+There are no market or limit orders — just batch sales and purchases.
 So you won’t know what price you get until the trades are complete.

 How Does M1 Finance Make Money?

 Since the product is free for customers, how does M1 Finance make money?
-According to the CEO Brian Barnes, the larger brokers make less than 30% of revenues from trading fees.
+According to CEO Brian Barnes, the larger brokers made less than 30% of revenues from trading fees when they had them.
 That means more than 70% of revenues come from other sources.

 The company also earns interest on cash balances.
 Over many customers, this amount can be significant and should grow as customers grow and place holds on cash.